xuantiep/xdeb-org/content/fredrik.md

 *A mind is like a parachute.
 It doesn't work if it's not open.*

 Welcome to my corner of the net.
-I work as a web developer and Linux sysadmin, more about that on [xdeb.net/services](http://xdeb.net/services).
+I work as a web developer and Linux sysadmin, more about that on [xdeb.net/services](https://xdeb.net/services).

 I have a degree in political science but my interest in technology turned my career towards IT.
 I maintain a keen interest in politics.
-A family man that read a lot of books, watch BBC and sci-fi TV series and keep up with the scientific discoveries of our time.
+A family man that read a lot of books, watch SVT, BBC and sci-fi TV series and keep up with the scientific discoveries of our time.
 Like things that makes the world a better place.
 All humans have equal value.

 **E-mail**: [Contact form](https://xdeb.net/contact), fredrik at combonet dot se or frjo at xdeb dot org